kyoran/DIM-MTP/README.md

-# DIM-MTP
+# PairToken for MTP

-This repository contains the official code from ''Multi-Modal Trajectory Prediction for Vehicular Networks Using Dual-Interaction Model''
+This repository contains the official code from ''Explicit--Implicit Relation Token Fusion for Multi-Modal Trajectory Prediction in Vehicular Networks''

 ## Installation